thunlp/OpenDelta/README.md

 OpenDelta is a toolkit for parameter-efficient tuning methods (we dub it as *delta tuning*), by which users could flexibly assign (or add) a small amount parameters to update while keeping the most paramters frozen.
 By using OpenDelta, users could easily implement prefix-tuning, adapters, Lora, or any other types of delta tuning with preferred PTMs.

-- Our repo is tested on Python 3.=-0 and PyTorch 1.9.0.
-Lower version may also be supported.
+- The last version of OpenDelta is tested on Python==3.8.13, PyTorch==1.12.1, transformers==4.22.2.
+Other versions are likely to be supported as well.
+If you encounter bugs when using your own package versions, please raise an issue, we will look into it as soon as possible.

 - **A demo of using Opendelta to modify the PLM (E.g., BART).**
 ![How PLM changes using Delta-tuning](docs/source/imgs/demo.gif)